Blog Posts in June 2009

 What can you do to help?
 Advertise the prefixes assigned to you by Internet Registry, not more specific ones.
 Check your BGP table and clean it.
 Don’t use more specific prefixes solely for primary/backup uplink selection.

-I’m getting lots of ADSL QoS questions lately, so it’s obviously time to cover this topic.
+I’m getting lots of ADSL QoS questions lately1, so it’s obviously time to cover this topic.
 Before going into the QoS details, I want to make sure my understanding of the implications of the baroque ADSL protocol stack is correct.

 In the most complex case, a DSL service could have up to eight separate components (including the end-user’s workstation):